the-Jinxist/golang-backend-masterclass/README.md

 ```

 This created the `access_token` variable for the Backend masterclass collection.
 To use the variable in the authorization tab, it looked like this: `{{access_token}}`

+Day 50: We're working on writing structured logs for gRPC APIs.
+We're doing this via the interceptors.
+Because all our requests are unary, we're using the `UnaryInterceptor()`.
+In order to write extremely structured logs lol.
+We're using the package zerolog, found here: https://github.com/rs/zerolog